AnirudhDesai777/anirudhdesai777/README.md

 TL;DR:
 - Deep Learning Intern at SeaDeep working on AI systems for underwater tech
-- Currnelty pursuing MS in AI at Northeastern University
+- Currently pursuing MS in AI at Northeastern University
-- Nearly 2 year of work ex as AI Engineer, developed autonomous quantitative strategies

 - 🔭 I’m currently working on ...
 Underwater AI systems, Mental Health Supoort Tech using GenAI
-- 🌱 I’m currently learning ...
-Game Theory, Quant Finance using Machine Learning
 ### 📫 How to reach me:

 <p align="left">